 See the Accident Prevention page for further information.

 Climate Related Health Risks

-- rest when possible
+- rest whenever possible

 Blood-borne Virus Transmission Associated with Shaving

-- ask the barber to wash their hands before shaving you.
+- ask the barber to wash their hands before shaving you

 - check the barber is using a new disposable single use razor; or ask them to use your personal razor

 - avoid all other kinds of razors, including the ones which the blade is changed after every shave